atulpal02/Distributed-Rate-limiiting-middleware/readme.md

-Distributed Rate Limiting Middleware
+#Distributed Rate Limiting Middleware#

-A high-performance distributed rate limiting middleware built with Node.js and Redis to protect APIs from abuse and ensure fair usage across different user tiers.
+A distributed rate limiting middleware built using Node.js, Redis, and Docker to protect APIs from abuse and enforce fair usage across user tiers.

-This middleware uses the Token Bucket algorithm and Redis to enforce rate limits consistently across multiple servers in a distributed environment.
+The system uses the Token Bucket algorithm with Redis as a centralized store, enabling consistent rate limits across multiple servers behind a load balancer.

 Features

-Tier-based rate limiting (Basic, Pro, etc.)
+Tier-based rate limiting (Basic, Pro users)

 Distributed request tracking using Redis